Posted on April 29, 2020

 Donna and Robert’s divorce was final in 1947.

-View from Arbolada Drive is spectacular as is the original building itself.
-It’s not friendly for wheels.
+View of the area is spectacular as is the building itself.